 And that the more of your life that you have in order, the more 10x days you will have.
 Like this:

 You can put your arrows into better alignment using the productivity stack.

 Try to have one or two 10x days in the next few weeks.

 And once you see how powerful they are, try to make them more regular – once a week, twice a week.

-To find out how you can use virtues like 10x in your life, grab your 100% free copy of Significant Systems below.
-It presents Virtue alongside two other systems that are designed to let you live a better life.
+To find out how you can use virtues like 10x in your life, grab your 100% free copy of Evolution below.

 - Like practicing self-discipline, practicing 10x should not lead to a blowout in the opposite direction.

 Photo by Anton Repponen.